McFACTS/McFACTS/docs/source/MM_documentation.rst

    # Switch to the docs directory
    $ cd docs

-   # Clean up any previous generated docs
+   # Clean up any previously generated docs
    $ make clean

    # Generate the html version of the docs in ./docs/build/html